apache/nuttx-apps/examples/README.txt

       Default: 16
     CONFIG_EXAMPLES_NXTERM_TBCOLOR -- The color of the toolbar.
 Default is a medium grey.
-    CONFIG_EXAMPLES_NXTERM_EXTERNINIT - The driver for the graphics device on this platform requires some unusual initialization.
-This is the for, for example, SPI LCD/OLED devices.
-If this configuration is selected, then the platform code must provide an LCD initialization function with a prototype like:

-      #ifdef CONFIG_NX_LCDDRIVER
-      FAR struct lcd_dev_s *board_graphics_setup(unsigned int devno);
-      #else
-      FAR struct fb_vtable_s *board_graphics_setup(unsigned int devno);
-      #endif

-      and must also define: CONFIG_LIB_BOARDCTL=y and
-      CONFIG_BOARDCTL_GRAPHICS=y so that the boardctl() interface
-      will be available in order to access this function.

     CONFIG_EXAMPLES_NXTERM_MINOR -- The NX console device minor number.
       Default is 0 corresponding to /dev/nxterm0
     CONFIG_EXAMPLES_NXTERM_DEVNAME -- The quoated, full path to the